ritchdevelopement/BasecampTimeTracker/README.md

 # BasecampTimeTracker
-Adds the possibility to track time for tasks in basecamp classic
+Firefox Extension which adds the possibility to track time for tasks in basecamp classic